19 Natural Cleaning Tips

 12. Remove Urine Stains

-If you have potty training kids like I do, urine stains in mattresses can sometimes be a problem.
-Here is a great solution for removing the stains and smells using hydrogen peroxide, baking soda and dish soap.
+If you have potty training kids like I do, tackle urine stains in mattresses with this great solution for removing the stains and smells using hydrogen peroxide, baking soda, and dish soap.

 13. Clean Shower Heads

-Clean stains are car upholstery with Dawn, baking soda and club soda.
+Clean stains are car upholstery with Dawn dish soap, baking soda, and club soda.
 Here’s the method.

 15. Clean Toilet